Italy woos Unesco with 'magical' espresso coffee rite

 The bid for heritage status has been sent by the agricultural ministry to Italy's national Unesco commission, which must submit it to the UN body's headquarters in Paris by March 31.

-Italy already boasts a series of living traditions and customs on the list, from truffle hunting to the art of the Neapolitan pizza maker, the Mediterranean diet and traditional violin craftsmanship in Cremona, the birthplace of Antonio Stradivari.
+Italy already boasts a series of living traditions and customs on the list - from truffle hunting to the art of the Neapolitan pizza maker, the Mediterranean diet and traditional violin craftsmanship in Cremona, the birthplace of craftsman Antonio Stradivari.

 Drinking an espresso "is a rite, it's a bit sacred", said retired teacher Annamaria Conte, 70, as she walked into Gambrinus from the vast Piazza del Plebiscito square near the seafront in Naples.

-Some like cream puffs, little pizzas or fried dough balls with their espressos, chatting between bites.
+Some customers like cream puffs, little pizzas or fried dough balls with their espressos, chatting between bites.

-It was Angelo Moriondo from Turin who in 1884 patented the first steam machine for espresso, but it was Desiderio Pavoni in Milan who had the funds to develop and mass produce the large industrial machines.
+It was inventor Angelo Moriondo from Turin who in 1884 patented the first steam machine for espresso, but it was Desiderio Pavoni in Milan who had the funds in the early 1900s to develop and mass produce the large industrial machines.

-They would become ubiquitous across Italy, with each of the country's 20 regions making espressos slightly differently - shorter, longer, more or less intense, possibly with sparkling water on the side.
+They would become ubiquitous across Italy, with each of the country's 20 regions making espressos a bit differently - shorter, longer, more or less intense, possibly with sparkling water on the side.

-"I've a lot of memories growing up of coming here, drinking the coffee, and it's really good," said tourist Yael Lesin-Davis, 28, as she tucked into a "Moretto" espresso, with frothed milk and cocoa powder.
+"I have a lot of memories growing up of coming here, drinking the coffee, and it's really good," said tourist Yael Lesin-Davis, 28, as she drank her "Moretto" espresso, with frothed milk and cocoa powder, at the Gambrinus.

 "Sometimes at home we make a coffee and we're kept company by this machine which fills a room, fills a house," he said.